 Discover the many fitness and health benefits this type of training has to offer.

-The pursuit of anti-aging has been sought throughout history from the legend of Ponce De Leon’s quest for the fountain of youth, to present times where Silicon Valley investors pour millions into finding longevity drugs.
-Research has shown that exercise offers anti-aging benefits and a new study shows that the longevity effects are even more pronounced when you replace low intensity exercise with more intense training.
-Incorporating HIIT to your program can provide a potential anti-aging boost because of the cellular and hormonal changes this training style can induce.
-While doing a few sprints a week won’t guarantee you immortality, HIIT can go a long way toward helping maintain fast twitch muscle fibers, reduce body fat levels, and promote beneficial cellular and hormonal function.
+The pursuit of anti-ageing has been sought throughout history from the legend of Ponce De Leon’s quest for the fountain of youth, to present times where Silicon Valley investors pour millions into finding longevity drugs.
+Research has shown that exercise offers anti-ageing benefits and a new study shows that the longevity effects are even more pronounced when you replace low intensity exercise with more intense training.
+Incorporating HIIT to your program can provide a potential anti-ageing boost because of the cellular and hormonal changes this training style can induce.
+While doing a few sprints a week won’t guarantee you immortality, HIIT can go a long way toward helping maintain fast twitch muscle fibres, reduce body fat levels and promote beneficial cellular and hormonal function.

-Studies show that as part of the aging process muscles will atrophy and this primarily affects Type II muscle fibers.
-Type II fibers are sometimes called “fast twitch” fibers, they’re known for producing rapid amounts of force.
-This loss of muscle mass is thought to contribute to the high rates of falls among elder.
-In addition, a decrease in the production of hormones like testosterone and HGH is common with aging.
-These hormones play significant roles in influencing our body composition, sex drive, and general well being.
-Cognitive decline is another side effect commonly associated with aging.
-Finally, decreased mitochondrial biogenesis and AMPK inactivity is something that has been linked to aging and aging-related side effects like insulin resistance and insufficient fatty acid oxidation.
-Fortunately, there are multitudes of studies showing that various styles of HIIT training can positively affect these biomarkers associated with aging.
+Studies show that as part of the ageing process muscles will atrophy and this primarily affects Type II muscle fibres.
+Type II fibres are sometimes called “fast twitch” fibres, they’re known for producing rapid amounts of force.
+This loss of muscle mass is thought to contribute to the high rates of falls among elderly people.
+In addition, a decrease in the production of hormones like testosterone and HGH is common with ageing.
+These hormones play significant roles in influencing our body composition, sex drive and general wellbeing.
+Cognitive decline is another side effect commonly associated with ageing.
+Finally, decreased mitochondrial biogenesis and AMPK inactivity is something that has been linked to ageing and ageing-related side effects like insulin resistance and insufficient fatty acid oxidation.
+Fortunately, there are multitudes of studies showing that various styles of HIIT training can positively affect these biomarkers associated with ageing.

-A study was conducted on subjects, over the course of six weeks, who trained 2-3 days per week doing 30-second all-out sprints on a cycle ergometer with a resistance of 75 g kg-1 body weight with 15- to 20-minute rest periods between sprints.
-At the end of the study through muscle biopsies it was revealed that the number of Type II fibers had increased.
-This suggests that HIIT-style training can positively induce changes to promote the Type II fibers that are most susceptible to aging.
+A study was conducted on subjects, over the course of six weeks, who trained 2-3 days per week doing 30-second all-out sprints on a cycle ergometer with a resistance of 75g kg-1 body weight with 15- to 20-minute rest periods between sprints.
+At the end of the study through muscle biopsies it was revealed that the number of Type II fibres had increased.
+This suggests that HIIT-style training can positively induce changes to promote the Type II fibres that are most susceptible to ageing.